-Fresh coconuts are harvested by hand and the coconut meat is quickly hot air dried to remove water, which helps to inhibit bacteria and mold activity.
+Fresh coconuts are harvested by hand and the coconut meat is quickly dried with hot air to remove water, which helps to inhibit bacteria and mold activity.
 The coconut meat is then mechanically crushed and pressed without the use of excessive heat or solvents.

 This natural process retains the fresh aroma and taste of real coconut.
 The coconuts, and the entire oil expression process, have been certified organic by a third party, USDA-approved certifying agency.
 This ensures the production of the highest quality organic virgin coconut oil.
 NOW® Organic Virgin Coconut Oil (glass bottle), Organic Virgin Coconut Oil (plastic bottle) and Organic Virgin Coconut Oil softgels are non-GMO (non-genetically modified) and has no harmful trans-fats.

 Are all coconut oils alike?

-No. Most commercial-grade coconut oils are made from coconut meat that has been sun-dried, or dried with smoke or high heat.
+No. Most commercial-grade coconut oils are made from coconut meat that has been sun-dried, or dried with smoke and/or high heat.
 The resulting product is called copra.
 Much of this copra is handled in a non-hygienic manner, causing it to be more susceptible to mold and bacterial contamination.
 The copra is pressed and the resulting oil is typically refined, bleached, and deodorized (RBD) in order to purify it and make it suitable for cosmetic or food use.

 Unlike our organic virgin coconut oil, these RBD-refined copra oils do not have the fresh coconut taste or aroma, and do not qualify as ‘organic’ under USDA standards.
 Our oil is non-GMO and third-party certified as meeting USDA’s organic standards.

 What is so special about virgin coconut oil?